rishav0511/pos-app/Tests.md

 9. Add product with invalid barcode
 10. Add product with invalid name and mrp
 11. Add product with Duplicate Barcode
-12. Add product with Selling price more than mrp

 InventoryDtoTest:
 1. Add Product to inventory and setting it quantity to zero(0) by default